-Like many homeowners, we are always repairing, replacing, and improving our homes.
+Like many homeowners, we continuously repair, replace, and improve repairing, replacing, and improving our homes.
 We even took out an insurance policy on all of our appliances.
-We did this to ensure we wouldn’t get hit with a huge repair bill.
+We did this to ensure we wouldn’t get hit with an enormous repair bill.
 But, unfortunately, it seems like something always requires repairing!
-And when faced with a huge decision like whether or not to repair or replace your roof, you can’t take things lightly.
+And when faced with a massive decision like whether or not to repair or replace your roof, you can’t take things lightly.

-We had a few shingles blow off of our roof during hurricane Sandy, and it was a scary feeling.
-Thankfully, we repaired them easily, and the damage could have been far worse!
+We had a few shingles blow off our roof during hurricane Sandy, which was a scary feeling.
+Thankfully, we repaired them quickly, and the damage could have been far worse!
 We don’t have any large trees surrounding our home as they are at safe distances from our house.

 There’s also some good info on Bob Vila’s website about whether or not you should repair or replace your roof; that’s good reading as well.
-Remember, arming yourself with information is key when making this decision.
+Remember, arming yourself with information is critical when making this decision.

 My friend will end up repairing her roof, which is good.
 She researched her options and was armed with good information before she decided.
 It got me thinking about my roof and my siding too.
 In addition to losing some roof tiles, we lost some siding during Sandy.
 And any bad storm can give us a repeat performance!

 No one wants to spend money if they don’t have to.
-When it comes to a roof, however, ignoring the need for a new one might end up costing you a whole lot more.
+When it comes to a roof, however, ignoring the need for a new one might cost you a whole lot more.
 To make the best decision about replacing or repairing, consider all the above factors.